 If you have sustained a workplace injury, there are a few steps you need to take right away.
 You’ll need to notify your supervisor and HR department that a workplace accident has occurred.
 Then, it’s important to seek medical care near Atlanta as soon as possible.
 After you receive a medical exam and begin an appropriate course of medical treatment, it’s time to fill out some paperwork for your claim.

 You can learn more about workplace injuries when you watch this video.
 It discusses some of the legal implications of sustaining an injury while on the job, such as your right to contact a workers’ compensation attorney.
 If your claim is rejected or partially denied, you may choose to file an appeal.

-Automobile accidents near Atlanta can inflict trauma on any part of the body.
+Automobile accidents in Marietta GA and Atlanta can inflict trauma on any part of the body.
 Although a major car wreck does lend itself to the most severe injuries, even a minor fender bender can result in chronic pain.
 It’s advisable for car accident victims to seek medical care immediately, even if they do not think that their injuries are severe.
 Undergoing a medical exam by a qualified medical doctor also benefits car accident victims when it’s time to file a claim for compensation.

 Neck and Back Injuries